 Cleveland Manuscript Critiques

 I am based in Cleveland, Ohio.
 While I work with writers located across the country, my Cleveland clients receive the benefit of in-person meetings.

-I critique book-length manuscripts in the following genres: general/mainstream fiction, literary fiction, memoir, upmarket fiction, women’s fiction, short story collections, personal essay collections, young adult (YA) fiction, fantasy/magical realism, humor, and erotica.
-I also take on clients writing thrillers, romance, and science fiction on a case-by-case basis.
+I critique book-length manuscripts in the following genres: general/mainstream fiction, literary fiction, memoir, upmarket fiction, women’s fiction, short story collections, personal essay collections, young adult (YA) fiction, fantasy/magical realism, and humor.
+I also take on clients writing thrillers, romance, erotica, and science fiction on a case-by-case basis.
 All prospective clients will be asked to provide a brief description of the manuscript and its genre, a short sample, and a list of goals for both the manuscript and the critique.

 I do not critique poetry manuscripts, mysteries, horror, detective novels, technical manuscripts, graphic novels, or children’s books.